 Disconnect Distractions

 Stop pressing that Home button!
-Your phone will alert you if there’s a message so the spontaneous tapping of the iPhone screen can take up crucial minutes, not to mention disengaging you from what you’re supposed to be working on.
+Your phone will alert you if there’s a message so the spontaneous tapping of the iPhone screen can take up crucial minutes.
+Not to mention disengaging you from what you’re supposed to be working on.

 Working from home will always bring with it the temptation to log on to other devices when you’re supposed to be streamlining that spreadsheet.
 But try to minimise other devices by putting them out of sight.